celsiusnarhwal/RIL/docs/fontawesome/pro.md

 It's probably because your Font Awesome package token is incorrect or missing.
 You should:

 - Double-check that the token matches the one on your [Font Awesome account page](https://fontawesome.com/account/general#tokens).
 - Make sure your token is exposed by the `FONTAWESOME_PACKAGE_TOKEN` environment variable.
-Case-sensitivity doesn't matter, but the spelling must otherwise be exact.
+Casing doesn't matter, but the spelling must otherwise be exact.
 There are no alternative ways of setting a token — trying to put it in a `pyproject.toml` or `ril.toml` file won't work.
       - If you're using a `.env` file, make sure it's located in the current working directory — i.e., the directory in which